triply-at/leaflet-geotiff-2/README.md

 ## Advanced usage options

-1. Data values can be extracted using the `getValueAtLatLng(lat,lng)` method.
+1. Data values can be extracted using the `getValueAtLatLng(lat,lng)` method\*
 2. Custom renderer can be implemented by extending `L.LeafletGeotiffRenderer`.

+\*note this seems buggy, experimental only (returns values when given postion outside of data domain).

 ## Build